ashleefoureyes/quackjaws/deliverable4-code/README.txt

 Edit Profile Information: When logged in to their profile a Client can edit their own profile information.

+Run Algorithm: Will run the client-matching algorithm and return a set of all client/animal matches and a set of optimal matches

+View Results: Once you have run algorithm you can view information regarding all matches.
+Also allows you to view the set of optimal matches.

 Exit: All animals in storage will be saved to persistent storage and the program will terminate.